handsonarchitects/blog/content/blog/2024/navigating-secrets-consumption-in-kubernetes-pods/index.md

 When to Use Secret as Volume:
 - when your application requires access to the secret as a file
-- when we want to mount all the keys from the secret as files
+- when you want to mount all the keys from the secret as files
-- when the new files should be automatically available in the containers when the new application version (the new image tag is configured) is deployed (POD is recreated automatically) - when container is aware of the secret's files paths
+- when the new files should be automatically available in the containers after the new version of an application is deployed (POD is recreated automatically)
+- when the pod's container is aware of the secret's files paths

 ## Secret as Environment Variables (envFrom)